JGAVEN/Lego-GPT/docs/SPRINT_PLAN_NEXT.md

 > **Note**: The software remains English-only.

-The remaining work focuses on the transition to long-term community maintenance.
+The project is community driven.
+Future work focuses on keeping dependencies fresh and maintaining documentation.

-## Sprint 79 – Community transition guidelines
+## Sprint 83 – Community release process
-* Document how to fork the project and submit security fixes.
+* Document how to cut a new release tag and publish Docker images.

-## Sprint 80 – Dependency update checks
-* Add a scheduled workflow that scans for new package vulnerabilities.

-## Sprint 81 – Dependency freeze
+## Sprint 84 – Automated dependency PRs
-* Pin all backend and frontend dependencies and document the versions.
+* Enable Dependabot or similar to open update pull requests.

-## Sprint 82 – Sunset announcement
+## Sprint 85 – Documentation archive site
-* Publish a static webpage announcing the project archive and pointing to community forks.
+* Mirror key docs to a static website for long-term reference.